 Leo S. Guthman Fund

 Bastyr University is a multidisciplinary university of natural health sciences which offers degree programs in 10 distinct disciplines, including 4 of the ACIH disciplines - .
 The University has a commitment to creating quality integration.
 Bastyr's mission reads: "To educate future leaders in the natural health arts and sciences.
 Respecting the healing power of nature and recognizing that body, mind and spirit are intrinsically inseparable, we model an integrated approach to education, research and clinical service."
-(Donor since 2009 - Total Amount Given: $40,000)
+Bastyr is an Individual College Member.
+(Donor 2009 - 2015.
+Total Amount Given: $40,000)

 National College of Natural Medicine (NCNM) is the oldest accredited naturopathic medical college in North America and a leader in natural medicine education and training.
-(Donor since 2015 - Total Amount Given: $10,000)
+(Donor from 2015 - 2016.
+Total Amount Given: $10,000)

 The Lia Fund